ChadJDMoore/ChadJDMoore/README.md

 ## Skills:

 Some skills I obtained from projects.
-To see more of my skills, view all of my projects above.
+To see more of my skills, view <a href="https://github.com/ChadJDMoore/My-Projects">ALL MY PROJECTS HERE!
 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|
 | SIEM Implementation and Log Analysis          | <a href="https://google.com">Detection Lab</a>|